Bookstalls at the Royal Surrey County Hospital

 The Club was delighted to hold their 2nd Annual Quiz in aid of the Woking Womens’ Refuge, yourSanctuary in Onslow Village Hall.
 In addition to a team from the Refuge, over 50 members, guests and supporters of the Charity attended.
 The bar was hosted by a member and a “Soroptimister” and proved very popular, as did the fish and chip supper.
 The raffle was also well supported with a variety of prizes.
 The Club is delighted that over £450 was raised to support the refuge.

-The Christmas Fair The total raised compares favourably with the £500 raised in 2014, when over 600 people attended the event.
-Those funds were donated to Medecin sans Frontieres to support their work in tackling the Ebola crisis in West Africa.
+The Christmas Fair 2014 -2016 For three years, the Club organised and ran a Christmas Fair in Cranleigh showcasing crafts and gifts.
+Overall, over £1500 was raised and the proceeds raised over the years were donated to Medecin sans Frontieres to support their then work in tackling the Ebola crisis in West Africa.
 And in 2013/14 the Fair raised funds to support the Safe Delivery Trust Fund at the Royal Surrey Hospital and the BIG Project working in the Gambia, which were two of our Programme Action projects for that year.